STARTBODY

 English Teaching Positions in Germany Date posted:2022-07-10 | Writer: Universitat Bonn | Email: [email protected] We have vacancies for qualified ESL/EFL teachers with great passion for teaching.
 The University of Bonn language center Germany would expect interested teachers to sign a one year renewable contract starting from the month of September 2022.Major Responsibilities include teaching the assigned subject according to the University standard.
 Assessing students’ performance and progress.
 Following the provided curriculum and complying with teaching standards and safety regulations.
 Setting and conducting tests/examinations and writing reports.
 Attending staff meetings as scheduled by the institution.Benefits: 2500 EUR minimum monthly tax-free salary, may be...
 [Read more]

 Are visas necessary when teaching English abroad?
 Before you head to the airport to start your TEFL journey it is important that you are aware of the paperwork required by the country you are planning to work in.
 The specific type of visa you need to gain entry to your destination country and how you gain the right to work legally there can vary enormously from one place to the next.
 To ensure everything runs as smoothly as possible, you should visit the relevant embassy website and do a bit of online research well before you plan to leave.
-What basic documents are needed for teaching English abroad?
-Typically, anyone traveling to a foreign country requires a passport that is valid for at least six months.
-In some situations your passport must be valid for a full year, so the best...
+Table of Contents What basic documents are needed for teaching English abroad?
+What documents will I need when applying for English teaching jobs?
+What additional documents might be required for teaching English abroad?
+How do I apply for a new...
 [Read more]

 Register now & get certified to teach english abroad!